 The particular action of the Messenger board is, as we have said, an experiment and it seems to be working.
 Our purpose is not to conceal identity:-we scorn concealment even as we scorn criticism.
 It is simply a device to arouse interest.
 If the casual reader sees an article attributed to a writer of some uncouth Latin name he will hardly turn the page, muttering "That guy can't write anything worth while," no; he will read the article and guess at the authorship.
 Perhaps after he has guessed in vain and compared his vanity with that of other guessers, his interest will be sufficiently awakened to consider whether or not the article has any merit in itself,-and then our purpose is fulfiled.
 To the one objecting that articles should be so attractive that the reader may require no stimulus of curiosity, we can only reply that the best things are not seen until attention is called to them.
 (Fatimas are good in quality, but the makers find it quite worth while to advertise extensively.)
-If the article is indeed so excellent as to win attention on its merits alone, it is so good that its authorship is not an interesting question; its discovery would probably be a disappoint-

-We think that what the average college man most objects to in this arrangement is the implication that the impulse which most powerfully

-THE MESSENGER is published monthly from October to June by the students of the College.
+If the article is indeed so excellent as to win attention on its merits alone, it is so good that its authorship is not an interesting question; its discovery would probably be a disappoint- We think that what the average college man most objects to in this arrangement is the implication that the impulse which most powerfully THE MESSENGER is published monthly from October to June by the students of the College.
 Subscriptions and other business communications should be addressed to the Business Manager.

-ALL SUBSCRIPTIONS OVERDUE WILL BE DISCONTINUED.

-Price of subscription, in advance \$1.00 a year Single copies, 15 cents controls him is not his sense of literary values, but his curiosity.
+ALL SUBSCRIPTIONS OVERDUE WILL BE DISCON Price of subscription, in advance, \$1.00 a year Single copies, 15 cents Entered at the Post Office at Annandale, N Y., as second-class mail matter.
+St. Stephen's Messenger controls him is not his sense of liter- articles appearing over pen names ary values, but his curiosity.
+To look at the matter from another side, or rather perhaps, after the manner of Mr. Chesterton, from the bottom, it may not be known to the student in general that the are in nearly every case the work of members of the editorial board.
+Therefore, if you wish names printed. write articles and the Messenger will be only too glad of the opportunity to print your names.
+Res Collegii.